Emmotes/ic_spoilers/docs/krux.md

 <p>
 <pre>
 {
-    "description": "Commodore Krux thows a grenade which deals damage and knocks enemies back.", "long_description": "Commodore Krux throws a grenade at the enemy with the most health, which explodes dealing ultimate damage to all enemies in a medium radius and knocking them all back a short distance.", "damage_modifier": 1,
+    "description": "Commodore Krux throws a grenade at the enemy with the most health which deals damage and knocks enemies back.", "long_description": "Commodore Krux throws a grenade at the enemy with the most health, which explodes dealing ultimate damage to all enemies in a medium radius and knocking them all back a short distance.", "damage_modifier": 1,
     "damage_types": ["ranged"],